BawdyAnarchist/quBSD/Future_Development.md

 	- The rulenames should include "qubsd" so as not to have a chance of overlapping other rules
 	- Maybe the file should be added to the get_global_variables assignments library

-ntpd
-	- ntpd only runs during qb-hostnet.
-Needs a more "correct" solution.

 Should cycle all scripts through shellcheck again.
 	- Case statements need catchalls to trap invalid options provided
 	- Primarily with scripts that should error on invalid option